anowarzz/assignment-3-mongoose/README.md

-# 📃 LIBRARY MANAGEMENT WITH MONGOOSE AND TYPESCRIPT
+# 📃 LIBRARY MANAGEMENT WITH MONGOOSE

 This is a TypeScript Express Application with Mongoose for MongoDB CRUD operations.
 It includes Book-related endpoints such as adding a book, retrieving a single book, getting all books, updating a book, deleting a book.
 And also borrowing a book related endpoints such as adding a borrow record and getting the summary of all books borrow record.